 \section{concluding remarks and outlook}

-The concept of darkness, naturally arising from ELKO, was investigated, with the implementation of a Pauli-like interaction in the context of generalized electrodynamics, with a massive photon and a Stueckelberg field.
+The concept of darkness, naturally arising from mass dimension one spinor fields, was investigated, with the implementation of a Pauli-like interaction in the context of generalized electrodynamics, with a massive photon and a Stueckelberg field.
 The associated Hamiltonian formalism was introduced and analyzed, using the Dirac--Bergmann algorithm.
-We, considering the Merlin mode concept, argued that the ELKO-photon model asymptotic Hamiltonian operator has a positive definite spectrum, even though the ELKO fermionic sector has several quantum field-theoretical non-trivial features.
+We, considering the Merlin mode concept, argued that the fermion-photon model asymptotic Hamiltonian operator has a positive definite spectrum, even though the fermionic sector has several quantum field-theoretical non-trivial features.

-On constructing the path integral from the phase space structure with the first and second-order Dirac constraints setup, the Ward-Takahashi-like identities and the quantum gauge symmetry were scrutinized in the context of ELKO, in which we show that no current-like vertex is formed due to radiative effects, for arbitrary orders.
-Appropriate generating functionals were engendered, in the path integral formalism, to evaluate the vacuum-to-vacuum ELKO-photon scattering amplitude, also using the Faddeev--Senjanovic Hamiltonian path-integral procedure.
+On constructing the path integral from the phase space structure with the first and second-order Dirac constraints setup, the Ward-Takahashi-like identities and the quantum gauge symmetry were scrutinized in the context of fermionic mass dimension one fields, in which we show that no current-like vertex is formed due to radiative effects, for arbitrary orders.
+Appropriate generating functionals were engendered, in the path integral formalism, to evaluate the vacuum-to-vacuum DM-photon scattering amplitude, also using the Faddeev--Senjanovic Hamiltonian path-integral procedure.
 The Schwinger--Dyson equations and the complete quantum equations were investigated throughout the text.
-In this context, the Schwinger-Dyson equations for the ELKO propagator were derived.
+In this context, the Schwinger-Dyson equations for the fermionic propagator were derived.
 These equations for the photon propagator have been also derived as well as the one for the vertex part.
-The vertex function was shown to depend on the 4-point ELKO function.
+The vertex function was shown to depend on the 4-point fermion function.
 It is worth emphasizing that the possibility of two equivalent expressions for the vertex function yielded a non-perturbative relation between two whole classes of graphs composed of an infinite number of diagrams, being similar to the QED${}_4$ case, with the only difference due to the presence of double internal bosonic lines, denoting the superposition of massive and massless propagators, inherent to the model here used.
 We also obtained a nontrivial result associated with the form of the vertex until the $2$-loop order.